Some Facts About Me:

 Not only do I meet people who are unique, but I also learn more about myself.
 I learn about different ways of seeing life.
 I have likened my philosophy and approach to counselling to working on a patchwork quilt.
 A variety of stitches, needles and threads are needed to combine different types of fabrics (some pretty, some ugly) to make a valuable item.
 Like an enthusiastic quilter who enjoys finding about new techniques, I love to learn more about people and how to help them understand themselves.

-My belief is that everyone is valuable and has the right to feel that way.
+My belief is that everyone has value.
 I also believe that everybody needs help sometimes and sometimes it is helpful for that help and support to come from outside their immediate situation.
 It is a real privilege to do this work.